How to Configure Two Factor Authentication(2FA/MFA) for Evernote

 - Now Enable 2 Factor Authentication toggle if not done before as shown below.

-4. Test Evernote 2FA
+4. Test 2FA for Evernote

 5. Adaptive Authentication with Evernote